 What if I can’t find a dress that I like?

 We have thousands of dresses that have been donated by our community, but occasionally some girls are not able to find a dress that they want to take home.
-If this happens to you, please be sure to take home an accessory of your liking!

 Are there dressing rooms?